megamarc/Tilengine/README.md

 # Features
 * Written in portable C (C99)
 * MPL 2.0 license: free for any project, including commercial ones, allows console development
-* Cross platform: available builds for Windows (32/64), Linux PC(32/64), Mac OS X and Raspberry Pi
+* Cross platform: available builds for Windows (32/64), Linux PC(32/64), MacOS and Raspberry Pi
 * High performance: all samples run at 60 fps with CRT emulation enabled on a Raspberry Pi 3
 * Streamlined, easy to learn API that requires very little lines of code
 * Built-in SDL-based windowing for quick tests